 Sore mouth and mouth ulcers

 Oxaliplatin can make your mouth sore, or cause mouth ulcers which can be painful.
 Tell your chemotherapy team about any problems you have with your mouth.
-They can make sure you don’t have a mouth infection, and give you a mouthwash which should help.
+They can make sure you don’t have a mouth infection and give you a mouthwash which should help.
 You should also tell them if you have white spots in your mouth.
 This is a sign of oral thrush, which is normally easy to treat.

 Loss of appetite

 During your treatment you may not feel like eating, and you may start to lose weight.
 Try eating small meals often.
 If your appetite doesn’t get better after a few days, tell your doctor or dietitian.
 We have tips on dealing with a loss of appetite.

 Oxaliplatin may cause a funny taste in your mouth.
 Some people say this tastes like metal or cardboard.
 You may find that food loses its flavour, or you stop enjoying some foods or drinks.
 Taste changes normally get better once you finish your chemotherapy.
 You might find our tips for coping with taste changes helpful.